-The Hunter's Square Block is created from four 6.5" blocks.
-Those 6.5" blocks are then assembled to the final finished 12.5" block (12" finished).
+The Hunter's Star Block is created from four 6.5" blocks.
+Those 6.5" blocks are then assembled into the final finished 12.5" block (12" finished).

-A Hunter's Star Quilt pattern is made from assembling the 12.5" blocks together.
+A Hunter's Star Quilt pattern is made by assembling the 12.5" blocks together.

 One pass through with the blue fabric and one with the white fabric.
 Each pass will have 4 layers.

 The really nice thing about the Hunter's Star die is that it cuts off all of the dog ears from the pieces for you.
 So, there is no need to trim small points of fabrics off of each piece after assembly!

 Cut your fabrics into 10.5" strips.
 The selvage of the fabric should align with the long side of the die.
 Each strip can make more than one block but these instructions are for making one block.

 Take your fabric with the selvages running along the long side of the die.
 Fold it over so you have four layers.

 Place the cutting mat on top of the fabric and send the die through the Accquilt Go!
 Cutter.
 Watch our full video tutorial (link above) to see how to use the cutter.